AlexandruC5/PalmGine-3D/README.md

 1) To play with the audio scene demo go to File -> Load -> AudioScene
 2) You can find:
 	- Listener GameObject with a listener and audiosource wich blends between two musics in loop.
-Music tracks are 2D.
+Music tracks are 2D positioned.
 	- Train GameObject that is moving from point A to point B with a 3D spatial audio.
 	- Tunnel GameObject with audio distort.
 This zone can be a sphere or a cube.
 Size is modificable.
 3) Audio settings.
 You can: